Gentle Giants: Famous Bears in Fact & Fiction

 Dennis Weaver, by the way, who portrayed the boy’s father, Park ranger Tom Wedloe, used to love to play and roughhouse with the bear Ben between takes.
 Weaver would go on to become a noted vegetarian, environmentalist and animal rights activist.

 2. Bozo, aka Ben.
-Bozo was a female grizzly bear.
+Bozo was a female Kodiak bear.
 She was found working in a travelling circus.
 Nothing was known about her cubhood, though animal trainer Dan Haggerty believed that because of “her amazing affection for humans” she had been raised as a pet and then sold to the circus when she got bigger.

 The series only lasted one season but has become a beloved classic.
-As Dan Haggerty said, “I think the response to Grizzly Adams shows something very important.
+As Dan Haggerty concluded, “I think the response to Grizzly Adams shows something very important.
 I think it shows that people like blue skies and animals and simple things that are clean and honest.”

 3. Brutus the Bear.
 Brutus was only a newborn grizzly cub when wildlife enthusiast Casey Anderson found him in an animal preserve.
 The grizzly would eventually grow to become a 800 pound adult — and a friend.